strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/migration-guide-4.0.x-to-4.1.8.md

 ## Setting secrets for non-development environments

-Users are required to set secrets for each unique environment, such as a prodcution environment deployment on a platform.
+Users are required to set secrets for each unique environment, such as a production environment deployment on a platform.
 Strapi no longer passes the following secrets to non-development environments:

 - APP_KEYS
 - JWT_SECRET